Vehicle has been Ceramic Coated now what??

 • Washing or abrading the paint with any kind of chemicals.

-If you notice that your car gets water spots, bird droppings, bugs, tree sap, or other contaminants during the first few days, immediately remove it following your detailers care instructions.
+If you notice that your car gets water spots, bird droppings, bugs, tree sap, or other contaminants during the first few days, immediately remove it following your detailers care instructions (water and soft rag should be sufficient).
 Keep in mind the coating is still curing.
 Be gentle when working on the paint.

 Removing Contaminants

 Your Ceramic Coating is extremely slick, this means most things will dissolve and be pulled off by the self-cleaning effects of your ceramic coating.
-Use water or a little vinegar (50/50 with water) to remove bird droppings, bugs, and tree sap.
+Spray water or a vinegar mixture (50/50 with water) on any area to remove bird droppings, bugs, and tree sap.
 Followed by wiping it off with a soft edge-less microfiber towel.

 Washing schedule